-As of June 2018, 0.37 acres of ground water will be exposed in a 2,000 feet long $\times$ 8 feet wide dewatering trench around Phase 1A and 11.15 acres will be exposed in a silt pond in Phase 1C for a total of 11.52 acres.
-Beginning in July 2018, it is anticipated that an additional 0.39 acres of ground water will be exposed in a 2,100 feet long $\times$ 8 feet wide dewatering trench around Phase 2, for a total of 11.90 acres of exposed ground water.
+The exposed groundwater surface area at the site consists of 0.37 acres of groundwater exposed in a 2,000 feet long \times 8 feet wide dewatering trench around Phase 1A, 0.39 acres of groundwater exposed in a 2,100 feet long \times 8 feet wide dewatering trench around Phase 2, and 11.15 acres exposed in a silt pond in Phase 1C, and for a total of 11.90 acres.
+Beginning in June 2019, it is anticipated that an additional 0.69 acres of groundwater will be exposed as mining begins in the Phase 4 mining area, for a total of 12.59 acres of exposed groundwater.
+Beginning in August 2019, as mining begins in the Phase 1B mining area, it is expected that an additional 2.06 acres will be exposed for a total of 14.66 acres of exposed groundwater.

 Net evaporative depletions were calculated using a gross annual evaporation of 3.51 feet (42.12 inches) from the exposed water surface, with a credit of 0.84 feet (10.08 inches) for effective precipitation, based on average annual precipitation of 1.20 feet (14.42 inches) for the Greeley UNC weather station.
-Computation of evaporation under this plan was reduced during the ice covered period.
-You have assumed the ice covered period to occur during the months of December and January based on below-freezing average monthly temperatures for the Greeley UNC weather station.
-The ice covered periods may be used to reduce the amount of evaporative losses that need to be replaced; however, for the purposes of this SWSP, the Applicant shall replace the net evaporation depletions from the exposed groundwater surface area that may occur during the assumed ice covered period (December through January) for any time that the exposed groundwater surface is not completely covered by ice.
+Computation of evaporation under this plan may be reduced during the ice-covered period.
+You have anticipated the ice-covered period to occur during the months of December and January based on below-freezing average monthly temperatures for the Greeley UNC weather station.
+The ice-covered periods may be used to reduce the amount of evaporative losses that need to be replaced; however, for the purposes of this SWSP, the Applicant shall replace the net evaporation depletions from the exposed groundwater surface area that may occur during the anticipated ice-covered period (December through January) for any time that the exposed groundwater surface is not completely covered by ice.
 Computation of the net evaporation during any time that the exposed groundwater surface is not completely covered by ice shall be determined as the pro-rata amount of the monthly gross evaporation rate distribution amount identified in the State Engineer's General Guidelines for Substitute Supply Plans for Sand and Gravel Pits, subtracting the pro-rata amount of the effective precipitation for that period.
-The net depletion of ground water due to evaporation is projected to total 31.27 acre-feet during this plan period, as shown on the attached Table 1.
+The net depletion of groundwater due to evaporation is projected to total 37.38 acre-feet during this plan period, as shown on the attached Table 1 (assuming no ice cover).

 Operational losses associated with mining activities will include water removed with the mined product and water used for dust control.
-MM estimates that they will mine a total of 692,300 tons of material during this plan period.
-Of this total estimated amount of mined material, 235,400 tons of aggregate is anticipated to be crushed (not washed) and 456,900 tons is anticipated to be washed.
-All of the material will be mined below the ground water table, but in a dewatered state.
+MM estimates that they will mine a total of 565,200 tons of material during this plan period.
+Of this total estimated amount of mined material, 85,200 tons of aggregate is anticipated to be crushed (not washed) and 480,000 tons is anticipated to be washed.
+All of the material will be mined below the groundwater table, but in a dewatered state.
 The water retained by the crushed aggregate is considered to be 2% of the mined material by weight, and the water retained by the washed material is considered to be 4% of the mined material by weight.
-This results in a total groundwater loss of 16.90 acre-feet.
+This results in a total groundwater loss of 15.37 acre-feet.